csbrightside/craigbaldwin.com/site/content/blog/_index.md

 {{<
   card
   title="Blog"
-  copy="Random thoughts and feelings on development from a Shopify developer and wandering walker."
+  copy="Random thoughts, feelings, and bits of code from a Shopify developer and wandering walker.
+All opinions my own."
 >}}